JamesHutchison/megamock/README.md

 addopts = "-p megamock.plugins.pytest"
 ```

 The pytest plugin also automatically stops `MegaPatch`es after each test.
-To disable this behavior, pass in the `--do_not_autostop_megapatches`
-command line argument.
 If `pytest-mock` is installed, the default mocker will be switched to the `pytest-mock` `mocker`.

 ### Usage (other test frameworks)